Twins vs. White Sox Player Props Betting Odds

 Buxton Stats

-- Buxton has 25 hits with six doubles, a triple, seven home runs, 10 walks and 17 RBI.
+- Buxton has 26 hits with six doubles, a triple, seven home runs, 11 walks and 17 RBI.
+He's also stolen one base.

-- Buxton will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is batting .368 with three doubles, four home runs, two walks and nine RBI.
+- Buxton will look for his seventh straight game with a hit in this matchup.
+During his last 10 games he is batting .308 with four doubles, five home runs, four walks and 11 RBI.

 Buxton Recent Games